MyciuS/simple_crosshair/README.md

 # Simple crosshair
-You can run the crosshair in the terminal with 'python3 crosshair.py' or 'python crosshair.py'
+You can run the crosshair in the terminal with `python3 crosshair.py` or `python crosshair.py`